Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Learning to Play Repeated RPS

 \subsubsection{PopRL: A Hybrid Population-Based Training Algorithm}

 We now propose a new general training algorithm (``Population RL'' in constrast to ``IndRL'') based on IMPALA with opponent identification.
-Inspired by Restricted Nash Response~\cite{Johanson07RNash} and game-theoretic population-based approaches~\cite{Lanctot17PSRO,Hernandez22,Strouse21FCP}, PopRL mixes between best responding to itself and to population members.
+Inspired by Restricted Nash Response~\citep{Johanson07RNash} and game-theoretic population-based approaches~\citep{Lanctot17PSRO,Hernandez22,Strouse21FCP}, PopRL mixes between best responding to itself and to population members.
 Rather than train against the bot population only, a PopRL agent trains against an augmented population containing the 43 bots and an identical copy of another PopRL agent that is also independently training (concurrently or alternately).
 At the start of each episode, with probability $p$ the opponent is set to be the other PopRL agent, or (with probability $1-p$) it is set to a uniformly sampled bot.
 In both cases, the agent uses opponent identification auxiliary task, but unlike before the number of classes is one greater to include identifying the other PopRL learning agent (44 instead of 43).
 The motivation is to leverage the population to train a generalist agent, while still guarding against being exploited by a similar learning agent.
+Pseudo-code is presented in Algorithm~\ref{alg:poprl}.

 Results are shown in Figure~\ref{fig:poprl-results}.
 The best combination of hyper-parameters is able to achieve an aggregate score of 247.02, placing PopRL just behind \textsc{IocaineBot} and far above \textsc{Biopic}, between second and third ranks.
-In addition, we show how the best PopRL agent scores against individual bots compared to \textsc{Greenberg} in Figure~\ref{fig:poprl-vs-greenberg} (Appendix~\ref{app:impala}): while they score similarly on many of the agents in the population, they differ significanlty against several bots.
+In addition, we show how the best PopRL agent scores against individual bots compared to \textsc{Greenberg} in Figure~\ref{fig:poprl-vs-greenberg} (Appendix~\ref{app:impala}): while they score similarly on many of the agents in the population, they differ significantly against several bots.

+We believe that PopRL combines several strengths in one approach: first, as was shown in Section~\ref{sec:impala-br}, IMPALA equipped with a recurrent neural network and an opponent identification auxiliary task learns a very good bot exploitation strategy that generalizes across bots.

+To ensure that it doesn't become exploitabile, another copy of the agent tries to find weaknesses ($100p \%$ of the time) while its learning its bot responses.
+In essence, this combination balances maximizing return and minimizing exploitability.